HaoTang0619/dynamodb-transformer/README.md

   - Example:

     ```typescript
-    import dataSetToExpressions from 'dynamodb-transformer/expressions';
+    import {
+      dataSetToExpressions,
+      ADD,
+      IF_NOT_EXISTS,
+      PATH,
-    import { ADD, IF_NOT_EXISTS, PATH } from 'dynamodb-transformer/update';
+    } from 'dynamodb-transformer';

     console.log(
       dataSetToExpressions({